 - Mix together your soil, Martha Stewart has a formula for using horticultural charcoal and orchid bark in her Fairyland Terrarium.

-- I like to make a “terrain” with small rocks and different levels.
+- Make a “terrain” with small rocks and different levels.
 Plant the mosses, then add the small plants.

 - Finally, insert the fairy furniture, accessories and figurines

 Find figurines, and fairy garden accessories online.Fairy Inspiration